1. Introduction to thermal expansion and creep in metals

 Every structure is subjected to different types of load, which it is up to the designer to take into account correctly when designing the equipment.
 Gravitational loads, wind loads and overloads are some typical examples of stresses on structures and equipment.
 In addition to these loads, thermal loads are extremely important for Structural Integrity, since they impose internal stresses on the elements to counteract the thermal expansion they undergo.

-In general, structures exposed to the weather and built in regions with normal climatic conditions (conveyors, buildings, yard machinery, etc.) are subject to temperature variations throughout their lives of around 20°C. For places with extreme climatic conditions, higher values can be reached, such as in the Gobi desert, where in summer the temperature reaches 45°C and in winter -40°C. To calculate the change in linear length of a body due to the action of temperature, the following formula is used:
+In general, structures exposed to the weather and built in regions with normal climatic conditions (conveyors, buildings, yard machines, etc.) are subject to temperature variations throughout their lifetime in the order of 20°C. In locations with extreme climatic conditions, higher values may be reached, such as in the Gobi Desert, where temperatures reach 45°C in summer and -40°C in winter.
+Thus, to calculate the change in linear length of a body due to the action of temperature, the following formula is used:

-Thermal expansion is converted into internal stress in an element if the deformation is restricted by the external environment.
-Take the example in Figure 1, which shows the same beam with two different boundary conditions.
-The beam on the left, simply supported, expands uniformly without changing shape when heated from 20°C to 100°C. In this condition, no forces against the movement of the structure are generated due to thermal expansion, and the stress resulting from the thermal load is negligible.
-In the beam on the right, which is bi-span, thermal expansion is restricted by the support, resulting in forces against expansion, thus changing the shape and generating stresses in the structure.
-This simple example depicts the general consideration of temperature effects on structural design.
+Consequently, thermal expansion converts into internal stress in an element if the deformation is restricted by the external environment.
+See the example in Figure 1, which shows the same beam with two different boundary conditions.
+The beam on the left, which is simply supported, expands uniformly without changing shape when heated from 20°C to 100°C. Therefore, in this condition, no forces contrary to the movement of the structure are generated from thermal expansion, and the resulting stress from the thermal load is negligible.
+In the beam on the right, which is fixed at both ends, thermal expansion is restricted by the support, resulting in forces contrary to expansion, thus altering the shape and generating stresses in the structure.
+In summary, this simple example illustrates the general consideration of temperature effects on structural design.
 Figure 2 shows the deformation of a railroad track when subjected to temperature variation.

 Figure 1: Reactions and deformations of a simply supported beam (left) and a doubly braced beam (right) when heated.